Feeds:

 Wins nightly ‘cause it softly wrought

-Surrender of the sight.
+Surrender of one’s sight.

 Before I rose,